Travel

 When is the best time to go on safari?

-However, the crowds are much bigger during the dry season (particularly during the Northern Hemisphere’s summer holiday period) and you’ll likely pay more for accommodation.
-If you’re willing to brave the daily showers of the wet season, you’ll benefit from reduced rates, fewer people and lush landscapes as far as the eye can see.
-Migrating birds flock to refuel in the wetlands while many species use this period of abundance to give birth to their young.
-It’s important to keep in mind that some lodges and camps close down during the wet season, particularly if muddy roads make access difficult.
+However, the crowds are much bigger during the dry season (particularly during the Northern Hemisphere’s summer holiday period), and you’ll likely pay more for accommodation.
+If you’re willing to brave the daily showers of the wet season, you’ll benefit from reduced rates, fewer people, and lush landscapes as far as the eye can see.
+Migrating birds flock to refuel in the wetlands, and many species use this period of abundance to give birth to their young.
+It’s important to note that some lodges and camps close down during the wet season, particularly if muddy roads make access difficult.

 Each destination experiences distinct rainfall and weather patterns, so don’t hesitate to get in touch with our safari experts to check on the best time to visit your preferred safari region.